thoughtfull-clojure/argus/README.md

 - Node: 20
 - Clojure: 1.12.0

-## Surprise!
-Tagged Values
+## Yet Another Data Format

+I get it.
+I'm not trying to [xkcd](https://xkcd.com/927/) a data format.
+My goal here is to produce and consume JSON.
+This JSON can be run through any JSON parser in any language, it can be stored and queried in a PostgreSQL database, it can easily be read with human eyeballs.
+Yet, there's a big wooden horse hiding arbitrary data types in plain sight...tagged values.

 Tagged values are a good idea!
 In the Clojure world there are two popular data format with tagged values (EDN and Transit), so one could reasonably ask why another library/format/etc.?
 In particular Argus overlaps heavily with Transit.

-Argus and Transit both have tagged values and can be extended with new tags, both serialize to JSON.
-The difference is Argus sticks closer to JSON by not supporting arbitrary objects as keys in a map and Argus is explicitly meant to be human readable.

-Argus also does not depend on any particular JSON library, so no more Jackson dependency nonsense.
-Argus translates Clojure data into JSON compatible tagged Clojure values which the library of your choosing can serialize to JSON.

-Argus does not do any deduplication or compression.
-Feel free to take the JSON output from your favorite library and run it through gzip.
+### What argus does

+- Encode local date, instant, set, and uuid values.
+- Produce human readable values.
+- Produce standard JSON values.
+- Extend encoding for arbitrary types.

+## What argus does not do

+- Support arbitrary objects as map keys (keys must be keywords, symbols, or strings).
+- Depend on Jackson and all its nonsense
+- Include a JSON reader/writer (you need to bring your own and could use Jackson if you like nonsense)
+- Deduplicate or compress any values (you can compress the resulting JSON, if you'd like)

 ## Examples